 Except for History, all courses must be pre- or post-approved.
 History courses will be automatically approved as HIST 299 once students submit a syllabus to the Global Education Office at Reves.
 Grades will not appear on transcripts or be included in GPA calculations.

-The tuition exchange agreement between the College of William & Mary and Yonsei University allows W&M students to pay their regular tuition and fees to W&M while taking classes at Yonsei.
+Program Fees: The tuition exchange agreement between the College of William & Mary and Yonsei University allows W&M students to pay their regular tuition and fees to W&M while taking classes at Yonsei.
 Students will pay for housing, meals, and other fees on site in Yonsei.

 A $75 application fee, $300 off-campus fee, and an international medical/evacuation insurance fee of $170 apply to all students, to be paid to the W&M Bursar's Office prior to the start of the program.
 Students are responsible for airfare and visa costs.